Ricardosgeral/relier/README.md

 # Hardware

+In this section there are indicated all the hardware pieces required to put the server running and capturing sensors readings.
+It is also indicated the way those pieces should be connected.
+Just for you to have an idea of the cost of the project, some links and prices of the components are also presented.

-## Microprocessor specs and components
+## Microprocessor specs and necessary components

 + 1x [**Raspberry Pi 3 model B**](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) [35€]
 + 1x [Micro SD card](https://www.aliexpress.com/item/SAMSUNG-Micro-SD-Card-256G-128GB-64gb-32g-100M-s-Class10-U3-4K-UHD-Memory-card/32813615707.html?spm=a2g0s.9042311.0.0.Xdt3Ob) [12 €]